Is It Safe To Have Cinnamon During Pregnancy?

 You’ll want to be careful about starting the use of cinnamon while pregnant because it could cause an allergic reaction in some people.
 In fact, the National Center for Complementary and Integrative Health warns of allergies to cinnamon, so it isn’t as uncommon as you may think.10 In case your body is sensitive or allergic to the spice, it could make you ill or uncomfortable – something you definitely don’t want to deal with while pregnant.

-When it comes to cinnamon and pregnancy, the main concern often has nothing to do with allergies or drug interactions.
-Instead, it’s the spice’s abortifacient effects, which could increase the risk of miscarriage.
-One group of experts cautions that large quantities of cinnamon – more than the amounts you would consume in food – may likely be unsafe.13
+When it comes to cinnamon and pregnancy, the main concern is often the spice’s abortifacient effects, which could increase the risk of miscarriage.
+Cinnamon stimulates menstrual flow, and a group of experts cautions that large quantities of cinnamon may likely be unsafe.13 14

 While more extensive research is needed to understand the full effects of cinnamon on pregnant women and lactating mothers, it’s best to err on the side of caution and limit your overall intake to what you’d normally consume in your diet.
 Avoid medicinal doses or supplements of cinnamon during pregnancy.